-Paul Anthony Connell be elected as a director of the Company.
+That Anthony Edwin Falkenstein be re-elected as a director of the Company.

 D. General business:

 To transact such other business as may properly be brought before the meeting in accordance with the Company's constitution.
 Explanatory notes in relation to the proposed resolutions are set out on the following pages.